open-mmlab/mmpretrain/docs/tutorials/pytorch2onnx.md

 ## How to evaluate ONNX models with ONNX Runtime

-We prepare a tool `tools/deployment/test.py` to evaluate ONNX models with ONNX Runtime backend.
+We prepare a tool `tools/deployment/test.py` to evaluate ONNX models with ONNXRuntime or TensorRT.

 ### Prerequisite